 - Select the correct size heat package for the installation.
 See specifications sheet for available kits and application.
-Install the heater kit according to the to the installation instructions provided with the kit. - Installation is most easily accomplished before making duct or electrical connections. - The blower must be set at the correct speed for the installed electric heat kit.
-For airflow data, refer to Table 3 and the installation instructions provided with the kit.
+Install the heater kit according to the to the installation instructions provided with the kit. - Installation is most easily accomplished before making duct or electrical connections. - The blower must be set to high speed for electric heat operation.
+Refer to Table 3 for blower speeds.